SU Planning Resources

 Service Unit Team meetings help the team build camaraderie to get the jobs of the Service Unit done quickly and efficiently.
 These meetings are the foundation of a strong Girl Scout Service Unit.
 Without team meetings, teams are often left feeling adrift and disconnected from the core purpose of their Service Units.

 The team meeting is where the planning takes place including tracking the Service Unit Honor Award requirements.
 The Service Unit Team is tasked with planning recruitment and girl activities as well as deciding how to recognize its volunteers, all while having FUN!
-All Service Unit Team members should attend these meetings as well as the Volunteer Specialist.
-The team should invite the Recruitment Specialist, Placement Specialist and/or Program Specialist if they need assistance in their area of expertise during these planning sessions.
+All Service Unit Team members should attend these meetings.
+The team should invite the Volunteer Manager-Troop Support, Recruitment Specialist, Placement Specialist and/or New Leader Specialist if they need assistance in their area of expertise during these planning sessions.

 Service Unit Team meetings are planning meetings and are most effective when held prior to the next Service Unit meeting to give the team time to prepare any trainings, information or networking that will occur at the Service Unit meeting.
 When a team meeting is held the same night as the Service Unit meeting, it is recommended to hold the team meeting AFTER the Service Unit meeting to prepare for the next month’s meeting.
 It is not recommended to hold a team meeting immediately before a Service Unit meeting (unless the team is making plans a month in advance), because it will require more time to effectively prepare for the Service Unit meeting.